schmidtniko/visual_marker_mapping/README.md

 ...
 ```

 * The *images* folder is supposed to contain all images that you want to use for calibration.
 Currently, all png and jpg files within the folder are being used.
+Note that they all have to have the same size, and they all have to correspond to the camera intrinsics specified in the *camera_intrinsics.json* file.
 * The camera_intrinsics.json file is something you have to create before mapping (it is not required for detection only).
 See the [File Formats](#file-formats) section on how to create this one.
 * Results of our tools are automatically written to the root of the project path.
 For example the marker detection writes a file called "marker_detections.json" to the root.
 The reconstruction result file is called "reconstruction.json".